Skip to main content

 In this guide, I'll focus on the essential methods and tools needed for accuracy and compliance.
 I'll strip away the complexity so you can see law firm accounting as a manageable task that’s integral to your firm's success.

-What is Law Firm Accounting?
+What Is Law Firm Accounting?

 What most people typically think of as accounting is traditional bookkeeping—balancing the books, debiting this account, and crediting that one.
 However, accounting is much more than that, as it focuses on interpreting, classifying, analyzing, and reporting a company’s financial transactions.

-And, for law firms, accounting is made slightly more complex due to client trust accounts, and the dizzying array of regulations surrounding them.
+For law firms, accounting is made slightly more complex due to client trust accounts, and the dizzying array of regulations surrounding them.
 These regulations can make even the most experienced accountant’s head spin.

 Difference between bookkeeping and accounting